chrislovecnm/chrislovecnm.com/_posts/2017-10-06-hello-world.md

 ---

 I am finally re-launching my blog.
 Something that I have been meaning to do for way too long.
-My passions include; my faith, marriage, Kuberentes, and teaching Martial Arts.
+My passions include; my faith, marriage, Kubernetes, and teaching Martial Arts.

 Enough about me, on to musings about Kubernetes and other interesting topics!